What This Article Covers

 “We have seen massive system speed improvements and increased ability to analyze the most detailed levels of customers and products.” – Colgate Palmolive

 Oracle has provided compelling evidence that its 12c database outperforms SAP HANA.
-I say this was acknowledging the fact that there is no independent body that performs database benchmarking.
+I say this while acknowledging the fact that there is no independent body that performs database benchmarking.
 Oracle invests much more into database benchmarking and its benchmarking studies are more transparent and make the case far better than SAP’s.
 For all of the talk of HANA’s performance, SAP produces a single benchmark to support these supposed claims of superiority over Oracle 12c and others.
 While we do not have independent verification, sifting through the results, it seems more likely than not that Oracle 12c is not only a little bit but far faster than HANA.
 And secondly, while SAP has placed speed as the priority in the design of its database, Oracle’s orientation is far more holistic, placing reliability first.
 Secondly, given 12c’s design, it will almost certainly easily beat HANA for OLTP processing.

 Brightwork Research and Analysis was not paid or otherwise compensated by any vendor or other entity to write this article.